xplpc/xplpc/README.md

 ## Project

-The `XPLPC` project enables the transfer of serialized data between `languages` and `platforms` without the need for a server, by utilizing local device memory.
+The XPLPC project connects languages and platforms, allowing for the transfer of serialized data between them.
+This is achieved without the need for a server, but instead by utilizing device memory.
+This approach is known as Lite Procedure Call.

-This is achieved through the use of the `Lite Procedure Call` (LPC) `Platform Proxy` class, which connects the different languages and platforms and facilitates data transfer `without` the use of the HTTP protocol or other client/server mechanism.
+The Platform Proxy class plays a crucial role in this process by connecting both languages and platforms, and facilitating the transfer of data using device memory instead of the HTTP protocol.
+This allows for a more efficient and streamlined communication process.

-This allows for `procedures` to be called between C++ code and any applications (desktop, mobile and web), and also allows for applications to call procedures in C++ code.
+For example, you can call a procedure written in C++ code from a mobile application, or vice versa, with ease.
+This opens up a wide range of possibilities for developers and allows for a more seamless integration of different languages and platforms.

-Additionally, since the XPLPC project does `not require` the use of `generators` or `specialized tools`, the resulting library can easily be integrated into existing projects, allowing for full code reusability and a plug-and-play experience.
+The XPLPC project is also highly user-friendly, as it does not require the use of generators or additional tools.
+This means that the generated library can be added to your existing project without the need for any rewriting of code.
+This plug-and-play feature allows for full code reuse and makes the integration process smooth and hassle-free.

 ## Workflow